 The combination of picturesque scenery, untouched nature and limitless expanses of grassland combine here to build a veritable paradise for nature enthusiasts.
 Travellers can take a stroll in the woods covered in waving weeds and grass, hop aboard the Nam Shan Wai ferry – the only river ferry in Hong Kong – and explore the area’s rich biodiversity, or just wallow in the out-of-town atmosphere afforded by these wetlands.

-Tung Chung Fort
+Discover China’s smuggling past at Tung Chung Fort

-Hong Kong Global Geopark
+Marvel at the beauty of the Hong Kong UNESCO Global Geopark

 This centre is the creative hub of Hong Kong’s dynamic local art and culture scene.
 A wide range of exhibitions and workshops take place here.
 One highlight of the centre is the occasional handicraft market that encourages craftsmanship and local design.
 Booths are provided for local artists to showcase their works in and sell their products.
-Check out the schedule and pay a visit to grab unique, handmade souvenirs.
+Check out the schedule and pay a visit to grab unique souvenirs.

 Hong Kong is renowned for its street food, but in most cases tourists only know about Mong Kok and miss out on the hidden snack paradise that is Kwai Chung Plaza.
 Aside from commonly found street foods, such as curry fish balls, squid tentacles and pig intestines, rare options like giant marshmallows, deep-fried ice cream and strawberry cream crepes are available.